Getting Started

 FilePurpose

-Commit backlog.db and backlog.json to your repository so your team — and any AI agents working alongside you — share the same backlog.
+Commit backlog.db to your repository so your team (and any AI agents working alongside you) share the same backlog.
+Add a backlog.json manifest too if you want project definitions tracked in plain text and reconciled with backlog sync.

 To create a named workspace for use across directories, pass --profile: